roadiz/skeleton/README.md

 in order to be overridden by `.env.local` file.
 Sensitive and local data must be filled in `.env.local` which is git-ignored.

+### Make node-types editable on production environment

+You may want to set up and deploy your Roadiz v2 application and edit your node-type schema after.
+You can enable Docker volumes on these 3 directory in order to persist your configuration between Docker restarts.

+- config/api_resources
+- src/Resources
+- src/GeneratedEntity

+Pay attention that you will have to download your node-types JSON files if you want to replicate your setup in a local environment.

 ### Credits

 This skeleton uses https://github.com/vishnubob/wait-for-it script to wait for MySQL readiness before launching app entrypoint.